 Boyhood Believe the hype: Richard Linklater's Boyhood is one of the best films of the year.
 It'd be a towering cinematic accomplishment in any year.
 By now, you've heard the set-up, which borrows elements from Linklater's Before films, as well as his coming-of-age dramas (1993's Dazed and Confused in particular).
 He filmed his cast — including titular youth Ellar Coltrane, Lorelai Linklater as his older sister, and Patricia Arquette and Ethan Hawke as his divorced parents, on and off over 12 years — with scenes touching on moments both monumental (high-tension moments with ugly stepfathers) and microscopic (the creation of a perfect campfire s'more).
 The years flow by, signaled not by any obvious gestures like on-screen text, but by changing hairstyles, pop culture references, and evolving video-game consoles.
 Watching Coltrane's Mason grow from arrowhead-obsessed tyke to thoughtful college freshman is a rare and remarkable pleasure; among the more experienced actors, Arquette is particularly moving as a fiercely loving single mom determined to advance in her career despite continual, mountain-sized roadblocks in her personal life.
-(2:40) Embarcadero, 1000 Van Ness, Presidio, Sundance Kabuki.
+(2:40) Balboa, California, Embarcadero, 1000 Van Ness, Piedmont, Sundance Kabuki.
 (Eddy)

 Calvary John Michael McDonagh made a splashy cinematic entree both writing and directing 2011's acerbic The Guard, which starred Brendan Gleeson as a willfully perverse small-town cop.
 Filmmaker and actor are back with Calvary, a film just as good, in which Gleeson's priest is the discreetly gruff moral center of a coastal Irish hamlet that surely would have none otherwise.
 His parishioners are all skeptics, heretics, nonbelievers, and blatant sinners — cast members include Chris O'Dowd, Aidan Gillen, and Brendan's real-life son Domnhall — who take particular pleasure in ridiculing the uprightness of this one man no one has a legitimate gripe against, save resentment.
 As if all this weren't enough, at Calvary's start, an unseen confessor tells James he was abused for years by a (now-dead) Catholic priest, and as recompense will kill his current, admittedly blameless confessor in a week's time.
 This set-up would appear entirely, absurdly skewed if not for the gravitational center Gleeson provides; he single-handedly provides the sincere if faint hope of redemption in a scenario that otherwise provides every possible indication of damnation for all.
 Calvary centrally addresses the question of faith while ultimately dodging the answer.
 I'd appreciate McDonagh's ambivalence more if he weren't quite so pleased about it.
 He's got extraordinary taste, no doubt — from its editorial pace to its costume and soundtrack choices, this movie is curated within an inch of too-much-ness.
 But beyond his understandable disillusionment with the Catholic Church's crimes, does he truly care about morality, or is it just an authorial chew-toy?
-(1:45) Sundance Kabuki.
+(1:45) Shattuck, Sundance Kabuki.
 (Harvey)

 Chef Not to take anything away from the superhero crew, but Chef feels like the closest thing to a labor of love from writer, director, and star Jon Favreau in many a day.
 As a director, he may have been making doughnuts — fun-filled and teeming with CGI eye candy, but doughnuts nevertheless — when it came to effects-driven blockbusters like 2008's Iron Man, but this well-meaning play for the heart, by way of the stomach, shows you where Favreau's head is really at.
 Chef revolves around Carl Casper (Favreau), a onetime food star, now reduced to serving up predictable crowd-pleasers at the behest of his restaurant's overbearing owner (Dustin Huffman).
 It takes the barbs of an influential critic (Oliver Platt) — and an ensuing Twitter war — to set Carl off and send him away on his own, at the coaxing of his glam ex Inez (Sofia Vergara).
 Hooked up with a dilapidated food truck and former kitchen staffer Martin (John Leguizamo), and aided by ably Tweeting son Percy (Emjay Anthony), Carl ties his dreams — and lost passion — to the classic Cuban sandwich.
 The ensuing road trip from Miami to LA, and Carl's journey toward self and a renewed relationship with his son, is a fun (if, in the end, a bit too speedily sketched) vault through the joys of eating your way through America's new culinary heartland.
 Amid the volley of sign-of-the-times social-media swinging and cameos by the uncostumed Robert Downey Jr., Scarlett Johansson, and the like, Favreau's main dish is that a family that eats, cooks, and runs a business together, stays together — child labor laws or no. (1:55) Sundance Kabuki.
 (Chun)